Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

-The total number of executions that can happen in a single chain call sequence (starting from first execution that was triggered from a non-contract account) is currently 10.
-This is subject to revision.
+The total number of executions that can happen in a single chain call sequence (starting from first execution that was triggered from a non-contract account) is currently set at ``10`` edges.
+Edges includes both breath and depth.
+The number may be subjected to revision in future.

 Contracts of different Scilla versions may invoke transitions on each other.
 The semantics of message passing between contracts is guaranteed to be